f-kuzey-edes-huyal/loan_default_prediction/README.md

 ### Additional Features through Feature Engineering

+Domain knowledge for specific tasks can improve the performance of our classifiers.
+Until this project, I hadn’t had the opportunity to work on a loan prediction challenge.
+I reviewed up-to-date articles and also consulted ChatGPT, providing it with the features included in the dataset.
+ChatGPT was particularly helpful, offering a wealth of insights.

 [Prediction of loan default based on multi-model fusion](https://www.sciencedirect.com/science/article/pii/S1877050922000953)

 " In this paper, we construct a new feature 'installment_feat' based on two features of the